Lucrezia Landriani

 Lucrezia Landriani (born c.
 1440 – living 17 August 1507) was the mother of Caterina Sforza, Lady of Imola, Countess of Forlì.
-Lucrezia had three other children by the Duke, and two by her husband.
+Lucrezia had three other children by the Duke of Milan, and two by her second husband.

 Biography

+Lucrezia was born in Milan around 1440.
+A contemporary portrait of Lucrezia painted by Domenico Veneziano, shows her to have been quite beautiful, with blonde hair, blue eyes, a high forehead, and fine features.

 Around 1450 Lucrezia married Cristoforo Lampugnani, son of Lucrezia Visconti and Giovanni Andrea Lampugnani.
 Later, she married Count Gian Piero Landriani, a courtier at the ducal court and a close friend of Galeazzo Maria Sforza (24 January 1444 - 26 December 1476), son of Francesco Sforza, Duke of Milan and Bianca Maria Visconti, Duchess of Milan.
 Galeazzo Maria would become Duke of Milan upon the death of his father on 8 March 1466.

-Lucrezia was born in Milan around 1440.
-A contemporary portrait of Lucrezia painted by Domenico Veneziano, shows her to have been quite beautiful, with blonde hair, blue eyes, a high forehead, and fine features.
-She bore her husband Gian Piero two children and undertook their guidance and education: a son, Piero Landriani, who later became castellan of the fortress of Forlimpopoli; and a daughter, Bianca Landriani, who married Tommaso Feo, castellan of Ravaldino Castle and the brother-in-law of Caterina Sforza.
+She bore her husband Gian Piero two children: a son, Piero Landriani, who later became castellan of the fortress of Forlimpopoli, and a daughter, Bianca Landriani, who married Tommaso Feo, castellan of Ravaldino Castle and the brother-in-law of Caterina Sforza.